Cochlespira leeana

 Cochlespira leeana is a species of sea snail, a marine gastropod mollusk in the family Cochlespiridae.

 Description

 The length of the shell attains 24 mm.
+The shell has 9 sharp, angular, keeled whorls with up to 20 pointed triangular spines.
+Crowded, weak axial spines.
+Color is yellowish tan with darker spiral bands on the last band.
+Named for Dr. Henry Lee, Jacksonville, Florida, who authored malacological publications.

 Distribution

 This marine species occurs off Barbados and Colombia.